netzmacht/contao-toolkit/docs/dependency-injection/index.rst

 The container
 -------------

-Even though Toolkit currently is for Contao 3.5 only it's designed to work with Contao 4.x as well.
+Even though Toolkit currently is only available for Contao 3.5 it's prepared to work with Contao 4.x later on.
 Since Contao 4.x uses Symfony there is already an container implementation.
 Contao 3.5 lacks of a dependency container support that's why `contao-community-alliance/dependency-container`_ is used which based on `Pimple`_.

-To overcome the API differences between both implementations Toolkit container bases on `container-interop`_.
+To overcome the API differences between both container implementations and allow to plugin other libraries requiring other container implementations too, Toolkit container bases on `container-interop`_.

 ContainerAware